volodymyrhudyma/blog/content/blog/git-push-to-multiple-repositories.md

 original    git@gitlab.com:vhudyma/original.git (push)
 ```

-When listing remotes, we specified the **\-v** flag, which shows the URLs that Git has stored for the shortname to be used when reading and writing to that remote.
+When listing remotes, we specified the **\-v** flag, which displays the URLs that Git has stored for the short name when reading and writing to this remote.

-Now, you are able to push to the selected remote by specifying it in the **git push** command:
+Now you are able to perform a push to the selected remote by specifying it in the **git push** command:

 ```gitconfig
 git push original master